josemorval/lazyTool/README.md

 lazyTool can be useful if you are learning real-time rendering, prototyping visual effects, exploring procedural graphics, or working on compact executable demos.

 You do not need to understand the entire engine to start.
-A good first approach is to open a simple scene, select commands and resources, change values, and watch what happens in the viewport.
+A good first approach is opening a simple scene, select commands and resources, change values, and watch what happens in the viewport.

 ## Interface Overview